McDonnell Douglas F-4 Phantom II: Fighter role

-In 1975, Germany also received 10 F-4Es for training in the U.S. In the late 1990s, these were withdrawn from service after being replaced by F-4Fs.
-In 1982, the initially unarmed RF-4Es were given a secondary ground attack capability; these aircraft were retired in 1994.
-The F-4F was upgraded in the mid-1980s.
-Germany also initiated the Improved Combat Efficiency (ICE) program in 1983.
-The 110 ICE-upgraded F-4Fs entered service in 1992, and were expected to remain in service until 2012.
-All the remaining Luftwaffe Phantoms were based at Wittmund with Jagdgeschwader 71 (fighter wing 71) in Northern Germany and WTD61 at Manching.
-A total of 24 German F-4F Phantom IIs were operated by the 49th Tactical Fighter Wing of the USAF at Holloman AFB to train Luftwaffe crews until December 2004.
+Much as the Warsaw Pact's improving conventional strengths had seen a need for a more capable reconnaissance aircraft, the increasing lethality of air defenses and aircraft saw a similar need for more capable fighters.
+While procurement of the Tornado ADV was considered, it was decided against in favor of upgrading the F-4F fleet.
+The program, known as Improved Combat Efficiency (ICE) or Kampfwertsteigerung (KWS) began in 1983 and sought to fit the aircraft with substantially improved air to air and air to ground weapons, including beyond-visual-range missiles and standoff weapons To start, the 153 F-4Fs in frontline service all received modest upgrades known as KWS-LA (ground attack, luftangriff), including a laser navigation system and structural upgrades to extend maximum flight hours from 4,000 to 6,500 per airframe.
+110 of these were further upgraded under KWS-LV (air defense, luftverteidigung) with the AN/APG-65GY radar, a new mission computer, and compatibility with AIM-120 AMRAAM.
+The KWS-LV F-4Fs entered service in 1992, and were expected to remain in service until 2012.
+All the remaining Luftwaffe Phantoms were based at Wittmund with Jagdgeschwader 71 in Northern Germany and WTD61 at Manching.
+A total of 24 F-4Fs were operated by the 49th Tactical Fighter Wing of the USAF at Holloman AFB to train Luftwaffe crews until December 2004.
 Phantoms were deployed to NATO states under the Baltic Air Policing starting in 2005, 2008, 2009, 2011 and 2012.
 The German Air Force retired its last F-4Fs on 29 June 2013.
 German F-4Fs flew 279,000 hours from entering service on 31 August 1973 until retirement.

 Greece

-In 1971, the Hellenic Air Force ordered brand new F-4E Phantoms, with deliveries starting in 1974.
+In 1972, the Hellenic Air Force signed a contract for 36 brand new F-4E Phantoms, with deliveries starting in 1974.
 In the early 1990s, the Hellenic AF acquired surplus RF-4Es and F-4Es from the Luftwaffe and U.S. ANG.
 Following the success of the German ICE program, on 11 August 1997, a contract was signed between DASA of Germany and Hellenic Aerospace Industry for the upgrade of 39 aircraft to the very similar "Peace Icarus 2000" standard.
-The Hellenic AF operated 34 upgraded F-4E-PI2000 (338 and 339 Squadrons) and 12 RF-4E aircraft (348 Squadron) as of September 2013.

 On 5 May 2017, the Hellenic Air Force officially retired the RF-4E Phantom II during a public ceremony.